Listed building: Certificates of immunity

-Alteration
+Listed building consent

+Secondary glazed windows of the Royal and Fortescue Hotel.
+The original facade is listed, so additional panes have been installed behind for insulation.

+Listed building consent may be required for alterations to listed buildings, in addition to conventional planning permission.

 In England and Wales, the management of listed buildings is the responsibility of local planning authorities and the Ministry of Housing, Communities and Local Government (i.e., not DCMS, which originally listed the building).
 There is a general principle that listed buildings are put to 'appropriate and viable use' and recognition that this may involve the re-use and modification of the building.
 However, listed buildings cannot be modified without first obtaining Listed Building Consent through the relevant local planning authority.

 In Wales, applications are made using a form obtained from the relevant local authority.
 There is no provision for consent to be granted in outline.
 When a local authority is disposed to grant listed building consent, it must first notify the Welsh Parliament (i.e. Cadw) of the application.
 If the planning authority decides to refuse consent, it may do so without any reference to Cadw.

 Carrying out unauthorised works to a listed building is a criminal offence and owners can be prosecuted.
 A planning authority can also insist that all work undertaken without consent be reversed at the owner's expense.
+Some energy efficiency works can be conducted without authorisation, where the works do not harm listed features.
+For example, secondary glazing is a practice where a historic, poorly insulated window can have a modern one installed behind it.
+This maintains the original facade while improving insulation, and does not usually require listed building consent.

 Examples of Grade I listed buildings

 Buckingham Palace, the official London residence of the British monarch, is listed Grade I.

 Royal Festival Hall, London, was the first postwar building to gain Grade I listed status.

 The Grade I listed King's College London Chapel on the Strand Campus was redesigned in 1864 by Sir George Gilbert Scott.

-See also :Category:Grade I listed buildings for more examples of such buildings across England and Wales.